From Government jobs to powering the clean energy revolution, there are more career opportunities than ever before right here in the Tees Valley.

 4. Help power the world’s clean energy future

-Tees Valley is fast becoming a global leader in clean energy, with offshore wind projects and ambitious net zero plans.
+Tees Valley is a global leader in clean energy,with ambitious clean energy projects and net zero plans.

 5. Be part of pioneering biotech teams – like FUJILFILM